Florida General Manager Randy Sexton said last weekend that the Panthers would be "buyers" at the March 3 trade deadline.

 "It's not easy switching teams and cities and it's hard moving to a different place but I think we're making them feel at home," Little said.
 "If anything, they're bringing some energy to the team.
 We're seeing how we can play with them and how they play and they've energized the team."

-'Canes are coming -- Where have we seen this before?
+-- Where have we seen this before?
 A team fighting for their playoff lives over the first half of the season makes a second-half surge to qualify and then stuns the hockey world by reaching Eastern Conference Final.
-Oh yeah, that would be the 2009 Carolina Hurricanes.
+Oh yeah, that would be the 2009 Carolina Hurricanes

 "It's nice for things to go our way," Samsonov said.